Counting On's Kendra and Joseph Duggar Are Expecting Baby No. 3 - E! Online

 The Duggar family is about to get a little bigger.

 Joseph Duggar, 25, and his wife Kendra Duggar, 22, are expecting their third child.
-The Counting On stars announced the news by sharing a few photos with People, which was first to break the news.
+The Counting On stars announced the news by sharing a few photos on Instagram.
 One of the sweet snapshot showed the couple posing with their two kids—son Garrett David Duggar, 2, and daughter Addison Renee Duggar, 9 and 1/2 months—while holding signs that read "Boys 1," "Girls 1" and "Tie-Breaker Coming Feb.
 2021."

-"We are so excited to announce that we have a tie-breaker coming in February," the proud parents told the magazine.
+"We are so excited to announce that we have a tie-breaker coming in February," the proud parents captioned the image.
 "Baby #3 is on the way!"

 The TLC celebrities suggested their children are looking forward to welcoming a sibling, too.

-"We are so excited to see Garrett and Addison's reaction when they meet the new baby," they told the outlet.
-"Garrett has already been such a loving big brother to Addison and we look forward to Addison's reaction to a life size baby doll."
+"We are so excited to see Garrett and Addison's reaction when they meet the new baby," they continued.
+"Garrett has already been such a loving big brother to Addison and we look forward to Addison's reaction to a life size baby doll.
+Life is full of surprises and we're thrilled that it is a sweet baby that surprises us this time!"

 Kendra and Joseph started their courtship in 2017 and got engaged later that year at the wedding reception for Joy Anna Duggar and Austin Forsyth.
 Kendra and Joseph also tied the knot in 2017 at the First Baptist Church in Siloam Springs, Ark., where they shared their first kiss.
 The couple then welcomed their first child in 2018 and their second child in 2019.